vishalsingh2972/100xDevs_2.0/README.md

 # 100xDevs Documentation

-Documenting all my learnings from 100xDevs cohort 2.0 by [@hkirat](https://github.com/hkirat)
+Documenting all my learnings from 100xDevs cohort 2.0 by [@hkirat](https://github.com/hkirat). <br>
+This repository contains the notes, topics discussed and assignment solutions from the cohort.

 ## Topics covered in the cohort